fchmida/2D-game/README.md

-Built a 2D side scrolling game using JavaScript
+Built a 2D side scrolling game using HTML and JavaScript